Malaguth/skill-tracking/doc/business_needs.md

 The inability to effectively track skills hampers user career development in several ways:

-- Lack of Personalized Learning Plans: Without clear visibility into an user's current skill set, it's challenging to create personalized learning plans that address gaps and foster growth.
+- Lack of Personalized Learning Plans: Without clear visibility into a user's current skill set, it's challenging to create personalized learning plans that address gaps and foster growth.

-- Missed Opportunities for Advancement: If management isn't aware of an user's full range of skills, they may overlook them for promotions or special projects that could advance their career.
+- Missed Opportunities for Advancement: If management isn't aware of a user's full range of skills, they may overlook them for promotions or special projects that could advance their career.

 - Reduced Engagement and Retention: Users who don't see a clear path for skill development and career progression are likely to feel undervalued and may seek opportunities elsewhere.